 About our offer

-In addition to competitive salary, GAIN offers an attractive pension scheme, 25 days holiday (plus public holiday), flexible working, home working and professional development opportunities.
-We will support you to grow in your career and offer this within a supportive and collaborative environment.
+In addition to competitive salary, GAIN offers an attractive pension scheme, 25 days holiday (plus public holiday), flexible working and home working.
+We will support you to grow in your career through formal and informal professional development opportunities and we offer this within a supportive and collaborative environment.

-For more information please see the attached job description.
-To apply, click the "apply now" link.
+For more detailed information please see the attached job description.
+To apply, follow the "Apply Now" link.

 This advert closes on 1st December 2020.
 Early applications are encouraged.
 GAIN reserves the right to close this advert early should we receive suitable candidates ahead of the closing date.

 The Global Alliance for Improved Nutrition is committed to equality of opportunity and creating an inclusive environment where diversity is valued.
 We are keen to reflect the diversity of our society at every level within our organisation and therefore welcome applications from talented and committed people from all backgrounds, representing the diverse societies we operate in.